babetoduarte/TootNotify/README.md

 I built this tool to **notify myself via a secondary (bot) Mastodon account, when long-running processes and tasks finish**.
 FIY, **you don't need a second account to use TootNotify**, you can use your own account and DM yourself!
 Also, I'm sure there can be many more uses for this tool.

->Becasue of the way Mastodon works, direct messages are just regular *Toots* that mention a single user on the content of its body, and are set to have `private` visibility (only the accounts mentioned can see the *Toot*).
+>Because of the way Mastodon works, direct messages are just regular *Toots* that mention a single user on the content of its body, and are set to have `private` visibility (only the accounts mentioned can see the *Toot*).

 This tool allows to *attach* image, video and audio files to the direct message: